 - 2 tablespoons creamy blue cheese dressing

 - Combine chicken with buttermilk marinade ingredients.
-Mix well and let the chicken marinate for at least 1 hour and up to 24 hours in the fridge.
-Make sure chicken thighs are unfolded from the original packaged position.
+Mix well and let the chicken marinate for at least 1 hour or up to 24 hours in the fridge.
+Make sure the chicken thighs are unfolded from the original packaged position.

 - Meanwhile, mix buffalo sauce ingredients in a small bowl and coleslaw mix in another small bowl.
 Keep in the fridge until ready to prepare.
 Prep flour mixture in a shallow bowl and set aside.

 For frying, I like to use a smaller pot with just enough oil to fully submerge the chicken, eliminating the need to flip halfway through.
-Let rest for 10 minutes before serving and always ensure the internal chicken temperature is at least 165°F. Canola, vegetable, or peanut oil are best for frying chicken.
+Let rest for 10 minutes before serving and always ensure the internal chicken temperature is at least 165°F. The chicken will continue to cook as it cools.
+Canola, vegetable, or peanut oil are best for frying chicken.